96th Street station (Second Avenue Subway): Construction

-In March 2007, the Second Avenue Subway was revived.
+In March 2007, plans for the construction of the Second Avenue Subway were revived.
 The line's first phase, the "first major expansion" to the New York City Subway in more than a half-century, included three stations in total (at 72nd, 86th, and 96th Streets), which collectively cost $4.45 to $4.5 billion.
 Its construction site was designated as being from 105th Street and Second Avenue to 63rd Street and Third Avenue.
 The MTA awarded a $337 million contract—one that included constructing the tunnels between 92nd and 63rd Streets, building a launch box for the tunnel boring machine (TBM) at 92nd to 95th Streets, and erecting access shafts at 69th and 72nd Streets—to Schiavone Construction, Skanska USA Civil, and J.F.
 Shea Construction.
 The line's construction commenced on April 15, 2007, In April 2007, the second round of planning for the station was finalized.